 How SnapGlyph helps: Pro plans include 1,000 API calls/month plus 200 image generation credits.
 Max plans scale to 10,000 API calls/month and 2,000 image generation credits.
 Full REST API documentation with examples for common languages.

-While we covered scan tracking earlier, a truly useful QR code platform needs a centralized dashboard that brings everything together—not just individual code performance, but your entire QR code ecosystem.
+While we covered scan tracking earlier, a truly useful QR code platform needs a centralized dashboard that brings everything together—not just individual code performance, but your entire QR code operation.

 Look for dashboards that offer: